6 STEPS TO PREPARING A SUSTAINABILITY REPORT

 2.1.
 Brief overview of the key frameworks and standards for sustainability reporting

-A variety of international and local frameworks, standards, and initiatives exist to help organizations prepare their sustainability reporting.
+A variety of international and local frameworks, standards, and initiatives exist to help organizations prepare sustainability reporting.
 Some of them are sector- or topic-specific; others have a more comprehensive scope.

-- In this tool, we will focus on the key frameworks and standards of sustainability reporting.
+- In this tool, we focus on the key frameworks and standards of sustainability reporting.
 These are internationally recognized and can be effectively applied by organizations:

 - The European Directive on non-financial and diversity disclosures

 - GRI (GRI's Sustainability Reporting Standards)

 - The Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises